jorgschonau/data_sources/README.md

 [AWS Public Datasets](https://aws.amazon.com/de/datasets)\
 [Data from 538.com](https://data.fivethirtyeight.com) - News site foccussing on stats & data journalism, US centred\
 [Kaggle data sets](https://www.kaggle.com/datasets)

-European Union Open Data Portal – The European Union Open Data Portal is the single point of access to a growing .

-Eurostat – Here you will find the key to European statistics.
-Feel free to search by theme, learning about the European economy, population, industry, trade, technology, and transport.